hedgeyedev/Data-Engineer-Applicant-Exercise/simple_collection_process/README.md

 The function already has "https://app.hedgeye.com/insights/all?type=insight" as the default url.

+Due to changing cookies, I have had to include a cookies.csv file to store temporary cookies.
+Navigate to the parent folder for bsScrape.py and select cookies.csv when prompted to "Open file".

 As it is running, a folder dialog browser will prompt you for the directory that you would like to store the csv files to.

 Please select a folder.